mohanr/mohanr.github.io/_posts/2024-10-01-CollaborativeEditorPatterns.md

 editor is not in scope here, many algorithms like these can be explored and a functional editor can be created.

+# OCaml 5 Effect Handlers

+I will add some sections like this to explain the reason for experimenting with new paradigms.
+In many cases the code is too dense and will seem complicated when new techniques are introduced needlessly but Effect handlers are interesting to learn.
+Application though should be selective.
+There will be many usecases for these in the future.

+So the following is an experiment.

 {% highlight OCaml %}

 open Stdlib